chrpng/png-photography/README.md

 ### Need to do

-* BUG: (Potential) Lightbox View doesn't load on click in build.
-Clicking arrows does work.
+* BUG: (Potential) Lightbox View current view loads very slow.
+Adjacent view with the side arrows seem to load faster.
 * Continuous deployment
 * Add webhook so GraphCMS can trigger Netlify builds
-* Instagram feed
+* Instagram feed - either dynamically sourced (hybrid component) or static (build time graphql)
 * Memoize galleries so load time upon switching back to already loaded gallery is faster?
 (Placeholder on initial query loads fast, but switching afterwards is slow)
 * useCallback for functions that can benefit
 * WYSIWYG (optional)